 In 2018, Dublin Bus figures receded somewhat owing to a small portion of services being transferred to Go Ahead Ireland, and also extreme weather events earlier in the year.
 The tendering of bus services in conjunction with the introduction of other new services nationally led to sustained growth in overall vehicle kilometres operated and seat kilometres in both 2018 and in 2019.
-This trend has continued on Dublin city bus services up to 2023 with increases seen across both metrics.
+This trend has continued on Dublin city bus services up to 2022 with increases seen across both metrics, as service improvements such as the introduction of a number of 24-hour and BusConnects services helping to mitigate the impacts of both the COVID-19 pandemic and associated driver shortages.

 Bus Éireann also experienced gains in both metrics between 2015 and 2019 owing to enhanced service delivery by the Authority outside the Dublin region, with supporting marketing campaigns towards the use of leap.
 Vehicle seat kilometres increased steadily over the years as a result of bus capacities increasing, allowing them to carry more passengers with the same number of services operated.
-Although both operated kilometres and seat kilometres declined slightly in 2020 due to nationwide service restrictions, they rebounded in 2021, with operated kilometers increasing by 7.7% and seat kilometers by 10.87%, reflecting improved performance outside Dublin and Cork.
-This positive trend continued into 2023, with further gains driven by ongoing service enhancements across the country,
+Both operated kilometres and seat kilometres declined marginally in 2020 as services restrictions were introduced nationally, before rebounding in 2021 by 7.7% in operated km's and 10.87% in seat km's reflecting improved performance that has been seen outside of Dublin and Cork.
+Both metrics improved further in 2022 with ongoing service enhancements nationwide assisting in this regard.

 Vehicle-kilometres operated on light rail services increased significantly in 2011 following the opening of Luas extensions in late 2010.
 In 2013 the vehicle kilometres reduced as the interval between some services was extended but this was reversed partially the following year.
 The reduction in vehicle kilometres in 2016 was due to a combination of closing the red Luas line between Jervis and the Point for six weeks to allow for Luas CrossCity works and 12 days of industrial action when no services were operated.
 In the years from 2017 to 2019 Luas benefitted from strong growth in passenger journeys.
 A key contributory factor to the increases in both kilometres operated and seat-kilometres was the opening of the Luas Cross City extension on the Green line in December 2017 and the introduction of extended trams, also on the Green line, further bolstering capacity.
 Luas services saw the lowest drop off in terms of kilometres operated and seat kilometres across the modes in 2020 with no significant pandemic related service reductions, however marginal decreases across both metrics in 2021 and 2022 is more likely to have been a result of performance related lost kilometres.
-Both metrics saw an increase in 2023 as performance relating to lost kilometres improved further.